 Bookmarks

 My other bookshelf pages feature books that I either own in hardcopy or have downloaded electronically and have used in the course of my research.
-However, there are always more genealogical books than there are hours in the day and I have a stash of them bookmarked as potentially useful for other solving as yet unencountered people puzzles.
+However, there are always more genealogical books than there are hours in the day and I have a stash of them bookmarked as potentially useful for solving as yet unencountered people puzzles.
 So here are a couple of them that I have not got round to purchasing yet but you may find useful for your own research.
 Do get in touch if you can recommend them further to me.

 Researching Scots-Irish Ancestors (2020) William J Roulston